Australia gives in-principle support for net zero by 2050

 Joyce also declined to confirm or deny that he had told his colleagues he opposed net zero.

-“We never would have had to go into the negotiation process if the Nationals were 100% happy with where the proposition was,” Joyce told Australian Broadcasting Corp. radio.
+“We never would have had to go into the negotiation process if the Nationals were 100% happy with where the proposition was,” Joyce said.

 Nationals deputy leader David Littleproud said further details of the agreement would be made public by early Tuesday.